joshvillbrandt/GoProController/README.md

 ## Setup

-This app originally required one to first create a Django, but the Django files are now integrated with the repo for easier deployment.
+This app originally required one to first create a Django project, but the Django files are now integrated with the repo for easier deployment.

 A bash script is also now included to perform the bulk of the required setup steps.
 This script is tested against Ubuntu 12.04.
 As a part of the setup procedure, an Apache config and Upstart config are installed into your system.
 If you do not want this, then take those steps out `setup.sh` before executing it.